danieldiamond/gitlab-analytics/README.md

 * Allows for ad-hoc data exploration to identify trends and anomalies.
 * Executive and management dashboards for KPI updates at a glance.
 * Allows for drilling deeper into data to identify targeted business opportunities.
 * Allows us to spend more time discussing metrics that are generally available as opposed to giving updates in meetings.

-### Major initiatives/Priority of Execution

-**Now**

-1. Finish foundational work - get metabase up with proper security
-2. SAO by source and by campaign
-3. CAC by channel

-**Next**

-* Automate and create visualizations of the [GitLab metrics sheet](https://docs.google.com/spreadsheets/d/1-HjIWMwJZ9nUxc9XKXIIps3pgR_9VyocpG7YN0dCVZ4/edit#gid=692213658).
-Need to further differentiate priority within this set.
-* All of InsightSquared
-* All metrics that are in OKRs visualized
-* Usage data

 # Contributing to BizOps